-At the end of the 16 week study, the researchers found that the RB-SCE had produced a significant increase in hair density and diameter .
-Patients reported high satisfaction with their outcomes and photo assessments also confirmed the overall improvements.
+At the end of the 16-week study, the researchers found that the RB-SCE had produced a significant increase in hair density and diameter.
+In addition, patients reported high satisfaction with their outcomes, and photo assessments also confirmed the overall improvements.

 Research on Rice Bran for Hair Loss

 Rice bran may act as a 5a-reductase inhibitor, according to scientists.
-This is an enzyme found in our bodies which breaks down testosterone into an end product known as DHT.
-In individuals who are genetically predisposed to androgenic alopecia (i.e. common pattern baldness), hair follicles are more sensitive to DHT which causes them to miniaturize.
+This enzyme is found in our bodies that breaks down testosterone into an end product known as DHT.
+In individuals genetically predisposed to androgenic alopecia (i.e., common pattern baldness), hair follicles are more sensitive to DHT, which causes them to miniaturize.

 The development of treatments for hair loss has focused heavily on the inhibition of the 5a-reductase enzyme.
-To meet the demand for safer and more natural chemical ingredients, researchers are investigating plant-based extracts from sources like rice bran.
+In addition, researchers are investigating plant-based extracts from sources like rice bran to meet the demand for safer and more natural chemical ingredients.

 In a study entitled, 5a-reductase type 1 inhibition of Oryza Sativa bran extract prepared by supercritical carbon dioxide fluid, scientists compared different plant extracts and their effect on human fibroblast cells (3).
-They found that Oryza Sativa (i.e. rice bran) demonstrated the highest levels of antioxidative and biological activities including stimulation of human skin fibroblast cells (1).
+They found that Oryza Sativa (i.e., rice bran) demonstrated the highest antioxidative and biological activities, including stimulation of human skin fibroblast cells (1).

-Based on these findings the authors of this study concluded that Oryza sativa bran crude extract prepared by ScC02 can be considered for inclusion in anti-androgenic products
+Based on these findings, the authors of this study concluded that Oryza sativa bran crude extract prepared by ScC02 could be considered for inclusion in anti-androgenic products.

 What Scientists Have to Say About Rice Bran Oil Benefits for Hair Growth and Health

-According to a review published by the Journal of Scientific and Industrial Research, Gamma-oryzanol from rice bran oil – A Review, the key component of rice bran oil, which is y-oryzanol, is a combination of ferulic acid esters of sterol as well as triterpene alcohols (4) .
+According to a review published by the Journal of Scientific and Industrial Research, Gamma-oryzanol from rice bran oil – A Review, the key component of rice bran oil, y-oryzanol, is a combination of ferulic acid esters of sterol as well as triterpene alcohols (4).

-The review confirms that y-oryzanol is capable of protecting against UV-light which promotes a detrimental process of lipid peroxidation.
-Additionally the publication also cites research which illustrates how ferulic acid may promote hair growth by accelerating the process of cell differentiation.
+The review confirms that y-oryzanol can protect against UV-light, which promotes a detrimental process of lipid peroxidation.
+Additionally, the publication also cites research that illustrates how ferulic acid may promote hair growth by accelerating the process of cell differentiation.

 Rice Bran For Hair Protection Against UV Rays – Research on Skin Fibroblasts and UV-B Damage